Certificate Program in Horticulture

 Landscape and Nursery Management

 This program offers those students interested in working with plants, people, and in the outdoors, specialized training to pursue a career in the green industry.
 The program combines classroom instruction and theory with practical experience gained through field laboratories and a professional internship.
 Students will obtain a horticultural foundation in the production, selection, use, and management of ornamental plants.
-An outline of the required and elective courses can be found here: L&NM Program of Study For more information about the Landscape Industry and Career options, visit The Landscape Profession: Separating Facts from Fiction and Landscape Industry Careers.
+An outline of the required and elective courses can be found here: L&NM Program of Study For more information about the Landscape Industry and Career options, visit The Landscape Profession: Separating Facts from Fiction, Growing in the Green Industry, and Landscape Industry Careers.

 Fruit, Vegetable and Organic Horticulture Management